dengking/programming-language/docs/C-family-language/C++/Language-reference/Initialization/Copy-elision/Copy-elision.md

 ## 维基百科[Copy elision](https://en.wikipedia.org/wiki/Copy_elision#Return_value_optimization)

 In [C++](https://en.wikipedia.org/wiki/C%2B%2B) [computer programming](https://en.wikipedia.org/wiki/Computer_programming), **copy elision** refers to a [compiler optimization](https://en.wikipedia.org/wiki/Compiler_optimization) technique that eliminates unnecessary [copying of objects](https://en.wikipedia.org/wiki/Object_copy).
-The `C++` language standard generally allows implementations to perform any optimization, provided the resulting program(优化后的程序)'s observable behavior is the same *as if*, i.e. pretending, the program were executed exactly as mandated by the standard(C ++语言标准通常允许实现执行任何优化，前提是结果程序的可观察行为与假定完全按照标准强制执行的程序相同).
+The `C++` language standard generally allows implementations to perform any optimization, provided the resulting program(优化后的程序)'s observable behavior is the same *as if*, i.e. pretending, the program were executed exactly as mandated by the standard.

+> NOTE: (C ++语言标准通常允许实现执行任何优化，前提是结果程序的可观察行为与假定完全按照标准强制执行的程序相同)
+>
-思考：为什么要消除copy？
+> 思考：为什么要消除copy？
+>

-20181008总结：copy elision其实省略的是copy constructor
+> copy elision其实省略的是copy constructor

 The standard also describes a few situations where copying can be eliminated even if this would alter the program's behavior, the most common being the [return value optimization](https://en.wikipedia.org/wiki/Return_value_optimization).
 Another widely implemented optimization, described in the [C++ standard](https://en.wikipedia.org/wiki/ISO/IEC_14882), is when a [temporary object](https://en.wikipedia.org/wiki/Temporary_variable) of [class type](https://en.wikipedia.org/wiki/Class_(computing)) is copied to an object of the same type.[[1\]](https://en.wikipedia.org/wiki/Copy_elision#cite_note-C++03_12.8/15-1) As a result, *copy-initialization* is usually equivalent to *direct-initialization* in terms of performance, but not in semantics; *copy-initialization* still requires an [accessible](https://en.wikipedia.org/wiki/Member_accessibility) [copy constructor](https://en.wikipedia.org/wiki/Copy_constructor).[[2\]](https://en.wikipedia.org/wiki/Copy_elision#cite_note-moreexcept-2) The optimization can not be applied to a temporary object that has been bound to a reference.